Terms & Acronyms

 Isocyanate (MDI (diphenyl methane diisocyanate)) - One of a group of neutral derivatives of primary amines (R-N=C=O) groups.
 An essential component (A) of spray foam chemistry.

 Kilowatt-hour (kWh) - Standard unit for measuring electrical energy consumption-kilowatts per hour.

-Material Safety Data Sheet (MSDS) - A standard formatted information sheet, prepared by a material manufacturer, describing the potential hazards, physical properties, and procedures for safe use of a material.
+Safety Data Sheet (SDS) - A standard formatted information sheet, prepared by a material manufacturer, describing the potential hazards, physical properties, and procedures for safe use of a material.

 Mold - Fungal growths often resulting in deterioration of organic materials, especially under damp conditions.

 Mycotoxin - Any poisonous substance produced by a fungus.

 Overspray - (1) Airborne spray loss of polyurethane foam.
 (2) Undesirable depositions of airborne spray loss.

 Perm - A unit of water vapor transmission defined as 1 grain of water vapor per square foot per hour per inch of mercury pressure difference (1 inch mercury = 0.49 psi).
 Metric unit of measure is ng/m2 s Pa.
 1 perm = 55 ng/m2 s Pa.